 However, if you feel like dividing your Issues is not the ultimate way to organize your work in Jira, you can use Checklists.
-Checklists allow you to add task lists and track work progress to some extent without creating separate Subtasks at all.
+Adding checklists to your Jira workflow allows you to add task lists and track work progress to some extent without creating separate Subtasks at all.
 In this article, we will discuss both Subtasks and Checklists and will explain when it’s best to use each.

 How do Jira Subtasks work?

 To create a Subtask, click the Create Subtask button below your task’s title – all your Subtasks will always be visible on the same page as the main Issue.
 What is important is that as long as subtasks are part of that parent Issue, they are also standalone and independent pieces of work that you can track separately.

 When breaking Issues into Subtasks is a good idea?